-In some environments, there may be more than one AAC user.
+In some environments, there may be more than one Augmentative and Alternative Communication (AAC) user.
 Every AAC user is different and will have different AAC needs.
 They may use different AAC systems.

 People supporting those AAC users can feel stuck.
 How can we integrate different systems of AAC into the daily routine?
 How can we swap from one system to another?
 Wouldn’t it be easier if everyone used the same AAC system?

 It is very important to realize that no one size or type of AAC fits all.
 Every individual needs an AAC system based on their communication and access needs.
 We should be selecting a balanced AAC system based on core words, fringe vocabulary and an alphabet.
 We should be starting with a grid size that the AAC user can see and touch.
 And we need to personalize each AAC system for the individual.
 When we follow these beginning steps, we may find that each AAC user we support may need a different AAC system.
 While supporting different AAC systems in the same environment may not be the easiest choice, it is definitely the best choice when AAC users have significantly different needs.
 AAC systems must meet the needs of their AAC users.

 Here is an example of a typical classroom.
 One student may have a significant physical impairment and he needs to access his AAC system using eye gaze.
 Another student may use a communication book.
 Other students may have an AAC system set up on their iPad, but each student has a different grid size depending on their vision and fine motor skills.
 Each student has a different system.
 The picture or symbol supports may even be different.